College of Charleston Office phone: 843-953-6601

 William Blanchett (fall 2018 – spring 2019) – Study of computer-generated overtone music.

 Noah Albertsen (fall 2018 – spring 2019) – Computer-generated woodcut printing

 Baylee Sims (fall 2017 – spring 2018) – Study of perceptions of computer-generated art

 Caroline Requierme (fall 2016 – spring 2017) – Virtual 3D blocking for theatre

 Mandy Smoak (fall 2015 – spring 2016) A Study of the Rule of Thirds and its use in Cinematography

 Outreach Teaching / Mentoring of Non-College of Charleston Students

-Taught Honors College Summer Institute workshop – Computing in the Movies (June 11-15) – experimental short course applying CITA instruction to movies assisted by Sarah Sayce.
+Summer 2018: Teaching Honors College Summer Institute workshop – Computing in the Movies (June 11-15) – five-day course applying data science techniques to filmmaking.

-Hosted SC Governor’s School student William Blanchett.
+Summer 2014: Hosted SC Governor’s School student William Blanchett.
 William worked with a group of CofC undergraduates to help create animated scene content for a Web-based film education program.
-William is currently a CITA major and Department Ambassador.
+William is currently a CITA major.

 Fall 2014-spring 2015: Served as outside mentor for Nancy Fang of Academic Magnet High School.
 Nancy created a Scratch game that featured different visual portrayals of protagonist by gender and conducted a survey to analyze player perceptions.